-White Sox’s Robert could miss rest of year with hip flexor
+White Sox’s Robert could miss rest of year with hip injury

+CHICAGO (AP) — Luis Robert couldn’t put any weight on his right leg as he was helped off the field Sunday.
+A day later, the news was no less painful for the White Sox or their promising young center fielder.

-CHICAGO (AP) — White Sox center fielder Luis Robert could miss the remainder of the season because of a torn right hip flexor, another major blow for a team eyeing a deep playoff run.
+Robert could miss the remainder of the season after a scan Monday showed he has a torn right hip flexor, another major blow for a team eyeing a deep playoff run.

-General manager Rick Hahn said tests Monday confirmed the injury.
-There will be more consultations with specialists in the next few days before they determine whether Robert needs surgery.
+General manager Rick Hahn said their will be more consultations with specialists in the next few days to determine whether Robert needs surgery.

-Either way, Hahn said Robert won’t resume baseball activities for three to four months.
+Either way, Hahn said Robert won’t resume baseball activities for three to four months at least.
 It’s not clear if he will play again this year.

 “It hasn’t been ruled out,” Hahn said.
 “It just all depends on the healing timeframe here.
 And unfortunately, none of us are smart enough to know exactly how his body will respond to whatever’s next.
 We’ll just have to wait and see.”